-When it comes to hosting your website, GoDaddy and HostGator are names you may recognize.
-While HostGator has dominated web-hosting for more than a decade, GoDaddy has expanded their domain business and taken a large share of the market in recent years.
+When it comes to hosting your website, GoDaddy and HostGator are names you may recognise.
+While HostGator has dominated web-hosting for more than a decade, GoDaddy has expanded its domain business and taken a large share of the market in recent years.
 As these industry giants are in direct competition for your business, their plans and pricing appear almost identical at first glance.

 GoDaddy offers three tiers of shared hosting plans, starting with the “Economy” package at $3.99/month.
 This is an affordable option with certain limitations, designed exclusively for hosting a single website.
 In addition to the unmetered bandwidth, it also includes 100GB storage space, 25 sub-domains and up to 10 1GB MySQL Databases.
 If you intend to run more than one website or need less restrictive options, you will have to consider the other plans instead.

 When it comes to website hosting, the “Deluxe” and “Ultimate” packages are comparable.
 Both options include unlimited websites, data storage and sub-domains.
 While the “Ultimate” plan includes some perks such as a free SSL certificate, the most notable upgrade is the increased hardware allocation.
 Processing power and memory are the resources a website uses to operate, where this particular package provides double that of the other plans.

 Are the “Ultimate” package upgrades enough to justify paying nearly twice the price?
 The short answer is probably not.
 Shared hosting means that server resources are split between all customers on a specific machine, sometimes numbering into the hundreds.
 In theory, the extra power would give your website(s) a performance advantage.
 However, this doesn’t always translate into the real world.
 There are simply too many factors in website hosting for this to be a noteworthy selling point, and the rest is negligible at best.